vogelito/glacierprotocol/_docs/overview.md

 it's a personal decision based on your risk tolerance and costs you're willing to pay (in money and time) for security.

-Glacier focuses exclusively on self-managed storage.
+CryptoGlacier focuses exclusively on storage managed by different entities where not a single entity has unilateral control over the funds

-### Glacier vs. Hardware Wallets
+### CryptoGlacier vs. Hardware Wallets

 Many people who choose
 self-managed storage (as opposed to an online storage service) use "hardware